solid-contrib/information/repo-overview.md

 # Repositories Without Known Link to Activity that can be Archived

-The repositiories listed below are not known to be associated with any activity and will therefore eventually be archived.
+The repositiories listed below are not known to be associated with any activity with a specific aim.

 If you know about the the following repositories being linked to current activity submit a pull request to take the repository off this list and add the repository to the table of activity above.

 If you think the content could be useful to include in another repository submit a pull request to take the repository off this list and add the repository to the table of proposals to link repository content to activity.

+Active repositories without known defined aim:
 * [ldflex-playground](https://github.com/solid/ldflex-playground)
 * [react-components](https://github.com/solid/react-components)
 * [form-playground](https://github.com/solid/form-playground)